 - Eat healthy foods and keep active.

 - From 12 weeks of pregnancy onwards, you may need extra energy to support your baby’s growth.
 You can add an extra healthy snack during the day or extra healthy food to a meal.
+An example of a healthy snack is an apple.

 When should I see my healthcare team about eating and weight gain during pregnancy?